Creative Incubator Grant

-Payments: Grants are paid in three equal allotments.
-The first payment within one month of signing the agreement.
-The second payment after the mid-program report has been received, and the final payment upon receipt of all deliverables.
+Grants are paid in three equal allotments.
+The first payment will be within one month of signing the agreement, the second payment after the mid-program report has been received, and the final payment upon receipt of all deliverables.
 (Note: Grantees are responsible for any tax liabilities connected to this grant and should speak with their accountants.)

-Responsibilities: If a proposal is funded, a grantee will be required to:
+If an applicant is funded, a grantee will be required to:

 - Sign an agreement outlining the work promised, the timetable for completing it, and the expressed consent to credit the Corzo Center, the University of the Arts, and Wells Fargo in any public use of the work that results during and from the grant for up to five years.

-- Agree to the University’s Intellectual Property Policy.
+- Agree to the University’s Intellectual Property Policy (below).

 - Submit monthly reports summarizing monthly advisory meetings and updates on work undertaken.